 Agnethe Tellefsen (New York 1975) has studied and worked internationally, born in NY, grew up in Oslo, Norway, worked 16 years in Spain as a freelancer and is now back in Norway working at the National Theatre.
 She undertook her studies at Nottingham Trent University, UK, in Theatre Design and now works as a professional Stage and Lighting Designer.
 Her career has taken her to many places around the world, like Germany, France, Italy, United States, India, South Corea, Qatar, England and more working with a variety of companies.
 Her professional career began as a Set Designer for Visittid, a production by the National School of Dramatic Arts in Oslo, Norway.
 She created her own Theatre Company, Devious Fly, through which she produced, directed and designed Anomalía Oscilatoria with performances in various European countries.
-She moved to Madrid, Spain in 1999 and stared her own business as a Set and Lighting Designer working mainly for independent theatre and dance companies.
+She moved to Madrid, Spain in 1999 and started her own business as a Set and Lighting Designer working mainly for independent theatre and dance companies.

-She become the permanent Set and Lighting Designer for the Madrid based Puppet Theatre Company Elfo Teatro in 2005 touring with them throughout Spain.
+She became the permanent Set and Lighting Designer for the Madrid based Puppet Theatre Company Elfo Teatro in 2005 touring with them throughout Spain.
 As a Lighting Designer for dance she started working with Psico Ballet de Maite León, an award winning Dance Company known for their work integrating disabled people in the Performing Arts.
 The company with approximately 35 disabled dancers tours Spain and Europe at international festivals and EU events.

-Through Dibujos choreographed by the reknown flamenco artist Belen Maya, Agnethe was introduced to the world of flamenco, performances
+Through Dibujos choreographed by the reknowned flamenco artist Belen Maya, Agnethe was introduced to the world of flamenco, performances

 the world.
 She started making lighting designs for various flamenco and spanish dance productions such as the Larachi Flamenca Festival in Seville and Paris,